Lisa Swales joined Pryers Solicitors as a partner, in October 2019.

-Lisa joined Pryers LLP in October 2019 and brings many years experience as a clinical negligence lawyer having initially trained under Neil Fearn at Ison Harrison Solicitors following which she joined Neil as a newly qualified solicitor at Simpson Millar LLP, being promoted to Associate in 2012 and partner in 2015.
+She brings with her many years experience as a clinical negligence lawyer, having initially trained under Neil Fearn at Ison Harrison Solicitors.
+After this, she joined Neil as a newly qualified solicitor at Simpson Millar LLP.
+In 2012 she was promoted to Associate and in 2015 she was made a partner.

-Lisa undertakes a wide variety of clinical negligence matters and has significant experience in dealing with birth injuries having recently settled for a child who suffers from cerebral palsy for in excess of 15 million pounds.
-She also has a particular interest in cases involving shoulder dystocia which lead to a diagnosis of Erbs Palsy and attempts to support those affected by Erbs Palsy by raising money for their charity.
+Lisa has experience working on wide variety of clinical negligence claims and has significant experience handling birth injury claims.
+She recently settled a claim for a child who suffers from cerebral palsy for in excess of 15 million pounds.
+She also has a particular interest in cases involving shoulder dystocia which lead to a diagnosis of Erbs Palsy and attempts to support those affected by Erbs Palsy by raising money for charity.

-Lisa also has a wide range of experience in general clinical negligence matters including hip dysplacia, neonatal death, wrongful birth, amputation and claims for misdiagnosis.
+Lisa has a wide range of experience in general clinical negligence claims too, including:

 CF v Wrightington Wigan and Leigh NHS Trust

-A case on behalf of a child claimant who suffered severe brain injury resulting in quadriplegic cerebral palsy as a result of the substandard management of his mother’s labour in which the Claimant was awarded a global settlement in excess of 15 million pounds made up of a lump sum and an annual payment.
+Lisa represented a child who suffered a severe brain injury, resulting in quadriplegic cerebral palsy, caused by the substandard management of his mother’s labour.
+She secured a settlement in excess of 15 million pounds, made up of a lump sum and an annual payment.

 JB v Nottingham University Hospitals NHS Trust

 Lisa acted for a child who suffered a severe brain injury, as a result of a late diagnosis of sepsis.
 She secured a multi-million pound settlement after the Trust admitted a 24 hour delay in diagnosis.